fwbrasil/zoot/README.md

 You need to provide a 'real' dispatcher instance.
 Zoot provides some default bindings as defined latter.

-Once you have the client instance, it is possible to use Api methods as commom method invocations:
+Once you have the client instance, use Api methods as commom method invocations:

 ``` scala
 val future: Future[Int] = client.simpleMethod(11)